empovit/nvidia-dra-driver-verification/README.md

 2. Install the NVIDIA GPU operator for NVIDIA drivers and GPU allocation:
    * Install the Node Feature Discovery (NFD) operator and create a `NodeFeatureDiscovery` CR.
    * Install the NVIDIA GPU Operator and create a `ClusterPolicy` CR.
-3. Install the NVIDIA DRA driver for DRA features.
+3. Install the NVIDIA DRA driver (version 25.8.1 or later) for DRA features.
-4. Apply additional Security Context Constraints (SCC) to work around security-related errors on OpenShift.
-This will be fixed later in the DRA driver's Helm chart.

 ## Setup Instructions